Schr\"{o}dinger Symmetry in Gravitational Mini-Superspaces: Introduction

+Using this geometrization techniques, we show that reduced gravitational models relevant for cosmology or black holes possess a symmetry under the Schr\"{o}dinger group.
+This non-relativistic conformal symmetry is a key invariance of classical and quantum mechanics, and also appears in suitable non-linear Schr\"{o}dinger equations describing Bose-Einstein condensates, such as the two dimensional Gross-Pitaevskii equation as well as in many other areas \cite{Nied, Duval:2012qr, Duval:2009vt, Horvathy:2009kz, Son:2008ye, Balasubramanian:2008dm, Taylor:2008tg, Goldberger:2008vg, Duval:2008jg}.
+The realization of the Schr\"{o}dinger symmetry in these gravitational systems thus provides a new structure useful to organize their quantization.
+It also stands as new guide to develop non-linear extensions of quantum cosmology and quantum black hole based on symmetries, in close analogy with non-linear Schr\"{o}dinger equations.
+In particular, this non-linear extension will give hydrodynamic-like equations on field space.
+We will comment on this point in the discussion of our results.

-This works is organized as follows.
-In Section~\ref{sec1}, we briefly review the key points entering in the construction of gravitational mini-superspace models.
-Then, we provide a review of the geometrization of the model first in term of the superspace, and then in term of the ED lift.
-In Section~\ref{sec:FLRW}, we present the Schr\"{o}dinger symmetry of the flat FLRW cosmology filled with a massless scalar field.
+This work is organized as follows.
+In Section~\ref{sec1}, we briefly review the key points entering the construction of gravitational mini-superspace models.
+Then, we provide a review of the geometrization of the model first in terms of the field space, and then in terms of the ED lift.
+In Section~\ref{sec: FRW}, we present the Schr\"{o}dinger symmetry of the flat FRW cosmology filled with a massless scalar field.
 We derive the Schr\"{o}dinger observables, the symmetry transformations and algebraically solve the dynamics.
-In Section~\ref{WittFRW}, we derive the $\cw$ charges for this cosmological model.
-Section~\ref{Tech} is devoted to an explicit derivation of the conformal Killing vectors (CKVs) of the ED lift's superspace and their relation to the conserved charges.
-The next Section~\ref{sec:BH} presents the results for the Schwarzschild black hole mechanics, while Section~\ref{sec:BianchiI} is devoted to the Bianchi I cosmological model.
-Finally, Section~\ref{disc} summarizes our results and discuss the open perspectives.
-We have relegated most of the technical detailed to the appendixes.
-In Appendix~\ref{app:A}, we show that the CKVs of the ED lift of isotropic FLRW cosmology form indeed an $\so(4,2)$ Lie algebra.
-Appendix~\ref{app:B} presents a short derivation of the $\cw$ charges for any mechanical system with two degrees of freedom.
-Finally, we provide the explicit expressions of the CKVs of the lift and the superspace for the last two models in appendix~\ref{app:C} and \ref{app:D}.
+Section~\ref{sec:BH} presents the results for the Schwarzschild black hole mechanics.
+Section~\ref{infsym}, we present the infinite dimensional symmetry in our cosmological and black hole models.
+Finally, Section~\ref{disc} summarizes our results and discusses open perspectives.